anirudhra/ifc6410/README.md

 * overlayfs, iptables, netfilter, bridge, stp, llc, veth: For Docker
 * r8152 usb: USB Realtek gigabit LAN
 * ath3k bt: Atheros 3000 Bluetooth
-* autofs, cifs, nfsv4: for network sharing
+* autofs (kernel automount), cifs, nfsv4: for network sharing
 * QCOM RPM, Krait CPU/thermal management, qcom kpss clock controller
 * all other QCOM drivers for APQ8060/8064/8660/8960
 * msm: Adreno GPU "msm" driver MUST be built as a module instead of integrating into kernel in order to be able to blacklist later if it hangs